OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 * Due to JavaScript restrictions in the browser, *cross-domain calls require the server to [implement CORS](#adding-support-for-cross-domain-calls-cors)*.
 In other words, if your client application is not hosted on the same domain as your WCF web service, you need to add CORS to the web service (or you can use [JSONP](Circumventing-cross-domain-policies-using-JSONP.html) as an alternative to CORS, but it is not recommended for modern services).
 To add CORS to your web service, follow this [tutorial](#adding-support-for-cross-domain-calls-cors).

-* When adding a WCF Service Reference via the "Add Service Reference" command of VS, please be sure to uncheck the option "Reuse types in referenced assemblies", and update the NuGet packages from v4.4 to v4.7.
+* When adding a WCF Service Reference via the "Add Service Reference" command of VS, please be sure to uncheck the option "Reuse types in referenced assemblies", and update the NuGet packages from v4.4 to v4.10.

-* With the current version of OpenSilver, configuring a WCF Service Reference requires temporarily adding a reference to the "System.dll" assembly.
-You should add this reference only while configuring the service, and then you should remove it once the service has been configured.

 <!--Furthermore, please note that the following features are NOT yet supported: